 - The use of paragliders is subject to various regulations.
 They may not be flown without a valid certification.
-Any attempt to fly is highly dangerous. - This manual does not replace the need to attend a paragliding school. - > The paraglider may only be used for the purpose for which it is designed.
+Any attempt to fly is highly dangerous. - This manual does not replace the need to attend a paragliding school. - The paraglider may only be used for the purpose for which it is designed.
 Please do not use it as a parachute. - Use of the paraglider is at your own risk.
 The manufacturer is not legally responsible for any personal injury or material damage which occurs in connection with Swing paragliders. - A specialist must test-fly the paraglider.
-The test-flight must be recorded on the paraglider information label. - > Do not under any circumstances tow your paraglider with a car, motorboat or any similar vehicle which is not fitted with a suitable towing system operated by an experienced winch operator. - > Before towing, ensure that the winch operator has the appropriate training and licences. - > Aerobatics are prohibited. - Flying with a wet canopy or when it is raining is prohibited; it may cause the glider to stall - Do not under any circumstances alter the construction of your paraglider.
+The test-flight must be recorded on the paraglider information label. - Do not under any circumstances tow your paraglider with a car, motorboat or any similar vehicle which is not fitted with a suitable towing system operated by an experienced winch operator. - Before towing, ensure that the winch operator has the appropriate training and licences. - > Aerobatics are prohibited. - Do not under any circumstances alter the construction of your paraglider.
 If you do, any claims under the warranty will not be accepted and the certification will lapse. - When you fly for the first time, use training slopes only. - When flying, always wear a helmet, gloves, suitable clothing and shoes which protect your ankles. - Only fly if the wind speed, direction and weather conditions guarantee a safe flight.